Skip to content

 • Workers being blinded or burned by chemicals in concrete

-Most of these accidents are pure chance but the risk is still there and the risk increases if employees are not paying attention and are negligent.
+Many of these accidents may occur due to unforeseeable circumstances, but risk increases exponentially if employees are not paying attention and are negligent of safety rules.

 concrete being poured on construction site.

-• PPE includes wearing heavy-duty waterproof gloves and slip-resistant boots
+• Concrete PPE includes heavy-duty waterproof gloves and slip-resistant boots

 • Gloves need to be long enough to protect your arms up to your elbow